When you invest in bonds, you are effectively lending money to a

 Most super funds allow members to choose a mix of defensive

-(cash and fixed interest) and growth (property and shares)
+(cash, fixed interest and bonds) and growth (property and shares)

 investments.
 To find out more see super investment options.

 An investment professional can invest your money in a range of

 bonds through a managed fund or index fund.
 For more information

 These investments have higher risks than most types of corporate

 bonds.
 For more information see hybrid securities and

 of income but be aware of their risks, know what you're investing